natenka/pyneng-book-en/docs/source/book/15_module_re/split.rst

 Function re.split
 ----------------

-The split() function works similary to split() method in strings, but in re.split function you can use regular expressions which means dividing the string into parts using more complex conditions.
+Function split() works similary to split() method in strings, but in re.split function you can use regular expressions which means dividing a string into parts using more complex conditions.

 For example, *ospf_route* string should be split by spaces (as in str.split method):